kammitama5/kammitama5.github.io/_posts/2018-2-22-Thursday-February-22nd.md

 ## Programming Languages and Concept Lattices

-## Frege
-"Nowadays, it seems more and more supporters are being won by the view that arithmetic is a further development of logic;
+*"Nowadays, it seems more and more supporters are being won by the view that arithmetic is a further development of logic;
-that a more rigorous establishment of arithmetical laws reduces them to purely logical laws and to such laws alone..." from "Function and Concept" by Gottlob Frege
+that a more rigorous establishment of arithmetical laws reduces them to purely logical laws and to such laws alone..." from "Function and Concept"* by Gottlob Frege

 ## Wait what?
 - I stumbled upon this quote while reading about [Begriffs](https://en.wiktionary.org/wiki/Begriff),